tchomphoochan/tchomphoochan.github.io/_posts/2024-08-11-decaying-lights.md

 In the problem I discussed, the lightbulbs decide whether to turn off or not on each discrete second.
 In real life, they probably act in a more "continuous" manner.
 Is there a way we can turn this problem into a continuous version?
 Indeed, there is!

 In the discrete version, the time it takes for a single lightbulb to turn off follows a [geometric distribution](https://en.wikipedia.org/wiki/Geometric_distribution).
-The continuous analogue of this is called an [exponential distribution](https://en.wikipedia.org/wiki/Exponential_distribution).
+The continuous analog of this is called an [exponential distribution](https://en.wikipedia.org/wiki/Exponential_distribution).
 Extending this to $n$ lightbulbs is like having $n$ radioactive atoms and then asking about how long we would expect before all atoms finally decay.

 Spoiler: The solution is a lot cleaner than the mess we found earlier.